-There are no guidelines as to the concept of conclusion of agreement in the meaning of the Competition Act.
-The Authority has already accepted notifications without a final binding agreement being signed, basing its assessment on a promissory agreement (cases 10/2004, Nortesaga/Motortejo et al. Decision of 27 April 2004 and more recently 35/2005 Modelo Continente/Pinto Ribeiro Supermercados, Decision of 16 June 2005).
-It is however doubtful that a legal obligation to notify exists before an agreement through which the parties are irrevocably bound to the operation is entered into.
+There are no guidelines as to the concept of conclusion of the agreement in the meaning of the Competition Act.
+The Authority has already accepted notifications without a final binding agreement being signed, basing its assessment on a promissory agreement (cases 10/2004, Nortesaga/Motortejo et al., Decision of 27 April 2004 and more recently 35/2005 Modelo Continente/Pinto Ribeiro Supermercados, Decision of 16 June 2005).
+The Authority enjoys great latitude in this respect, and will probably not accept a notification of a transaction that is not in the final stages of negotiation.
+In any event, it is doubtful that a legal obligation to notify exists before an agreement through which the parties are irrevocably bound to the operation is entered into.